-World-famous French, English, Italian and Nordic writers visit Budapest for the fifth PesText Festival
+World-famous Italian, Turkish and Portuguese writers visit Budapest for the PesText Spring Festival

 logo